 Applications to become a Chartered Legal Executive (Employment) can be made by a range of applicants, including CILEX members and non-CILEX members.
-Authorised persons from other branches of the legal profession may apply under the Recognition of Prior Legal Qualifications Policy.
+Authorised persons from other branches of the legal profession may apply under the Recognition of Prior Legal Qualifications Policy (to access, click here).